how-to-firebase/tutorials/modules/firebase-authentication/04-outro.md

 # Outro: Maybe it wasn't that easy :)

-I covered email/password, phone and OAuth authentication methods.
+We covered email/password, phone and OAuth authentication methods.

-I did not cover anonymous authentication or custom authentication.
+We did not cover anonymous authentication or custom authentication.

 ## Anonymous & Custom Authentication